-Trawl Stern Trawler Deploys and hauls nets over a ramp at the stern of the vessel.
+Stern Trawler Deploys and hauls nets over a ramp at the stern of the vessel.
 Are able to operate in adverse weather and can shoot and haul their net and catch quickly.
 Side Trawler Deploys and hauls nets over the side.
 Beam Trawler Deploys smaller trawls targeting smaller species such as shrimp or prawns.
 The net is kept open by a solid frame or beam and no doors are required.
 Ramp Angled ramp at stern of a stern trawler for deploying and hauling the net back onto the trawl deck.
 The photograph also shows the trawl doors.
 Warps The main cables (steel wire rope) used to tow a trawl.
-Warp drums / Trawl winches / Donkey winches The warps are stored and winched in on the warp-drums, normally one on each side of the trawl deck.
+Warp drums / Trawl winches / Donkey winches The warps are stored and winched in on the warp- drums, normally one on each side of the trawl deck.
 Smaller winches on the deck, trawl winches or "donkey winches", are used to lift and empty the net.
 Net drum The trawl net is generally longer than the trawl deck and to haul it in and store it, it is rolled up onto a net drum.
 Gantry A distinguishing structure on a stern trawler.
-Forms a high bridge across the trawl deck and is used to haul up the cod end to empty it into the ponds.
-Top-rope The top-rope is attached to the top of the net opening.
-Foot-rope The foot-rope is attached to the bottom of the net opening.
+Forms a high bridge across the trawl Ton-rone The ton-rone is attached to the ton of the net opening Foot-rope The foot-rope is attached to the bottom of the net opening.
 Trawl buoys Trawl buoys are attached to the top-rope to raise it off the bottom and assist in opening the net vertically.
 Cod-end Bag at the end of a trawl net in which fish collects during a trawl.
 Usually made up of stronger net material and can be opened at its end to empty out the fish.

-Trawl net The main categories of trawl nets are: Bottom trawls (otter trawl): Shaped like a long triangle with the widest part forming the net opening and tapering down to a narrow bag (or "codend").
+Trawl net The main categories of trawl nets are: Bottom trawls (otter trawl) : Shaped like a long triangle with the widest part forming the net opening and tapering down to a narrow bag (or "codend").
 Towed along the seabed and kept open by two "trawl doors".
-Mid-water trawls: Similar to bottom trawls but it is towed in the mid-water. between the surface and seabed.
+Mid-water trawls: Similar to bottom trawls but it is towed in the mid-water, between the surface and seabed.
+Image: Control of the surface and seabed.
 Trawl doors are also used to open the net.
+Image: Control of the surface and seabed.
 Beam trawls: The net is kept open by a solid bar or beam and no doors are required.
-Net Net mesh size and orientation vary according to the target species and net type.
+Single main warp Net Net mesh size and orientation vary according to the target species and net type.
 Mesh orientation is normally "diamond" shaped or "square".
 Net mesh sizes and orientation also vary within the construction panels of the net.
 Square mesh panels may be inset to facilitate small fish escaping out of the net as the square mesh maintains its shape while being hauled and the diamond mesh has a tendency to close with the hauling the net.
-Bobbins / Rubber Bobbins are steel balls that are sometimes discs / Rock attached to the foot-rope for trawling over rocky Metal bobbins & Hopper Gear grounds.
+Bobbins / Rubber discs / Rock Hopper Gear Bobbins are steel balls that are sometimes attached to the foot-rope for trawling over rocky grounds.
 Rubber discs of the same diameter are placed between the bobbins to make up "Rock Hopper" gear.
-Trawl doors Oval Square Length Two trawl doors are attached to the net opening.
+Rubber discs Trawl doors Square Oval V Juige Length Oval V Length Two trawl doors are attached to the net opening.
 The orientation of the doors and water pressure from the flow over the doors causes them to move out perpendicular to the forward movement of the vessel, thus opening the net.
 Several types exist, including Oval, "V" and Square doors.
 They are heavily reinforced for towing on the seabed.
 Pelagic trawls use rectangular hydrodynamic pelagic doors that are lighter in construction, as they do not have contact with the seabed.